apache/nifi-minifi-cpp/README.md

 * libuuid and uuid-dev
 * openssl
 * Python 3 and development headers -- Required if Python support is enabled
-* Lua and development headers -- Required if Lua support is enabled
 * libgps-dev -- Required if building libGPS support
 * Zlib headers
 * perl -- Required for OpenSSL configuration